-It is know that sound is spectrally modified as it travels from the sound source to the listener's ear by the listener's anatomical features (orso, head, external ear, etc.) and environment (walls, floor, etc.) [1, 4].
+It is known that sound is spectrally modified as it travels from the sound source to the listener's ear by the listener's anatomical features (torso, head, external ear, etc.) and environment (walls, floor, etc.) [2,4].
 The two-channel approach tries to model this modification.
-These modifications are modeled by means of a pair (Left and Right) of Head-Related Transfer Functions (HRTFs) for each position around the listener.
-This modeling framework also allows for the assignment of a virtual position of a digital sound, i.e., the "spatialization" of a digital sound.
+These modifications are modelled by means of a pair (left and right) of head-related transfer functions (HRTFs) for each position around the listener.
+This modelling framework also allows for the assignment of a virtual position of a digital sound, i.e., the 'spatialization' of a digital sound.
 The implementation of this in a computer requires convolving a sound signal with the impulse responses (HRIRs) of the two HRTFs corresponding to the virtual position.
 When playing the left and right signals resulting from this convolution to a listener, he/she will perceive the sound as if it emanated from the desired location in 3D space.

 The effect of the anatomical features on the HRTFs implies that these transfer functions will be different for every intended listener.
 Originally, this required individually measuring the intended listener in an anechoic chamber using expensive and cumbersome equipment.
-A solution to this is the utilization of "generic" HRTFs (e.g., MIT's measurements of a KEMAR Dummy-Head Microphone [7] and the CIPIC Database [1]).
-Although this provides a general solution, it is known that "generic" HRTFs may lead to front/back reversals and elevation errors in the perception of the sound location for a given specific subject [8].
-Hence, the "best" binaural virtual spatial audio is still achieved through measured HRTFs, which requires that all potential listeners be measured in an anechoic chamber or similar facility.
+A solution to this is the utilization of 'generic' HRTFs (e.g., MIT's measurements of a KEMAR Dummy-Head Microphone [7] and the CIPIC Database [2]).
+Although this provides a general solution, it is known that 'generic' HRTFs may lead to front/back reversals and elevation errors in the perception of the sound location for a given specific subject [8].
+Hence, the 'best' binaural virtual spatial audio is still achieved through measured HRTFs, which requires that all potential listeners be measured in an anechoic chamber or similar facility.

-It would be highly desirable to "customize" HRTFs for each listener utilizing relevant geometrical measurements of his/her head and outer ears (pinnae).
-Unfortunately, state-of-the-art HRTF measurement systems report individual HRTFs in terms of long (128, 256, 512) sequences of impulse response samples, which are not "tunable" according to the geometrical characteristics of a different listener (other than the one from which they were measured).
+It would be highly desirable to 'customize' HRTFs for each listener utilizing relevant geometrical measurements of his/her head and outer ears (pinnae).
+Unfortunately, state-of-the-art HRTF measurement systems report individual HRTFs in terms of long

+(128, 256, 512) sequences of impulse response samples, which are not 'tunable' according to the geometrical characteristics of a different listener (other than the one from which they were measured).
 As a result, the overall purpose of our research is to develop customizable HRIRs from a generic dynamic model that involves a smaller number of parameters.
+The inverse problem being addressed in this paper is to decompose the HRTFs obtained from the measurement system into smaller subcomponents that are easily related to physical features of an intended listener.

 Using the physical measurements of the intended listener, the generic model can be customized to provide similar spatialization fidelity as measured HRTFs.
-As mentioned earlier, the current representation of the HRTFs is not "tunable" using the geometric characteristics of a prospective user.
+As mentioned earlier, the current representation of the HRTFs is not 'tunable' using the geometric characteristics of a prospective user.
 Therefore, we believe that decomposition of the HRTFs into partial components will allow re-generation from a reduced number of parameters that are related to the geometry of each listener.
-This would have significant impact because it would broaden the availability of high fidelity HRTFs to the overall computer user population.
+This would have a significant impact because it would broaden the availability of high fidelity HRTFs to the overall computer user population.